What To Take For Hiking? Just Your Sense of Adventure (and These Essentials)!

 WHAT TO PACK WHEN HIKING IN COLD WEATHER

 Winters in Colorado mean early sunset, getting cold and dark quickly.
-Be sure to add these essential hiking gear items to avoid potential life threatening situations.
+Be sure to add these hiking necessities to avoid potential life threatening situations.

 thick base layer

-Wool blends are a good addition to your winter hiking wardrobe.
+Wool blends are some of the best items to bring hiking in winter.
 We love the Smartwool half zip long sleeve.
 Fleece lined hiking clothes work well exploring some of the best snowshoeing Colorado has to offer.

 Traction *Spikes or Crampons

 Trails can be icy in spots.
 Spikes can easily come off or on depending on trail conditions.
-Use a ziplock bag or stuff sack, put them inside and clip them to the outside of your pack with a carabiner.
+One of the best things to bring on a hike in winter is a ziplock bag or stuff sack for your traction.
+Clip them to the outside of your pack with a carabiner when not using.

 Disposable hot hands and toe warmers